SysKitTeam/docs-point/configuration/enable-role-based-access.md

 After deploying **SysKit Point**, your Microsoft 365 users can be given access to the **SysKit Point** web app.

-By using the built in **role-based security** of SysKit Point you can easily manage who has access SysKit Point, and what features are available to them.
-Those assigned a role will be **able to view all data collected from Office 365 tenant and perform actions based on the permissions granted to them in Microsoft 365** or have access to all data related to sites, Microsoft 365 Groups, Microsoft teams.
+By using the built-in **role-based security** of SysKit Point, you can easily manage who has access to SysKit Point and what features are available to them.
+Those assigned a role will be **able to view all data collected from the Microsoft 365 tenant and perform actions based on the permissions granted to them in Microsoft 365** or have access to all data related to sites, Microsoft 365 Groups, and Microsoft teams.
  * Level of access **depends on the roles assigned**.

 This allows **site owners to perform Access Reviews on their site and complete Lifecycle Management tasks** to determine which workspaces should be archived or kept.